Luca-Wiehe/tum-adlr-04/README.md

 ## Repository Setup
 Clone our repository using `git clone https://github.com/Luca-Wiehe/tum-adlr-04.git`.
 You will face an error that a HuggingFace import cannot be resolved.
+Follow the traceback and remove the import of the corresponding HuggingFace module.
+Things will work after.

 ## Usage
 Start by executing `cd diffusion_policy` followed by `conda env create -f conda_environment.yaml`.
 To activate the environment, perform `conda activate robodiff`.

+### Data Download
 Create a data folder using `cd diffusion_policy && mkdir data && cd data` and download RoboMimic training data using the following code.
 ```
 wget https://diffusion-policy.cs.columbia.edu/data/training/robomimic_image.zip